Payment schedule

-The payment schedule of financial instruments defines the dates at which payments are made by one party to another on for example a bond or derivative.
+The payment schedule defines the dates at which payments are made by one party to another on for example an invoice or where credit is extended to another party and its repaid at a later date.
 It can be either customised or parameterised.

 Parameterised Schedule

 The schedule is generated based on a set of rules and market conventions to define the frequencies of the payments.